Free Birth Injury Consultation

 The risk of uterine rupture is significantly increased if the mother has had a previous C-section with a vertical (up-and-down or “classical”) incision.
 If you have had a previous C-section, it is important that you and your doctor are aware of the type of incision that was performed on your uterus, not just on your skin.
 TOLAC/VBAC is not recommended for patients with a “classical” incision from a previous C-section.

-Contact Our Chicago Birth Injury Lawyers Today About a Uterine Rupture Birth Injury.
+Contact Our Chicago Based Birth Injury Lawyers Today About a Uterine Rupture Birth Injury.
 We Represent Families Nationwide.